Getting Started with Tracy

 - see memory consumption

-If you are meeting Tracy for the first time, believe me, your life starts to be divided into one before the Tracy and the one with her.
-Welcome to the good part!
+If you're encountering Tracy for the first time today, believe that your life will start to be divided into the time before Tracy and the time with her.
+Welcome to the better part!

-The best way how to install Tracy is to download the latest package or use Composer:
+The best way to install Tracy is to download the latest package or use Composer:

 composer require tracy/tracy

-Alternatively, you can download the whole package or tracy.phar file.
+Alternatively, you can download the whole package or the tracy.phar file.

 Usage